maxbritto/extension_flutter_tools/README.md

 ### Widgets

+- `CopyToClipboardButton` : A button that will copy a text to the clipboard when pressed.
+The text to copy is passed as a parameter to the widget.
 - `ConfirmWrapper` : Wrap any tappable widget with a graphical confirmation from the user.
 Useful for delete button, dangerous operations, etc.
 - `DateTimeButton` : A button that allows the user to select a date (and optionnaly a time).
 The buttons displays the selected date.
 - `EditableLabel` : A simple text with an edit button next to it.
 When clicked, a `TextField` allows to edit the value and save it.